Switch2Logic/first-fabric-network-setup/README.md

 note: The name of the network I used is "rebnet" if you use a different name please make sure to propagate this change through the docker-compose.yaml files you use.
 I recommend doing a find and replace on the term "rebnet".

-Step5: Connect second computer to overlay network docker run -itd --name dummyContainer --net "network-name-go's-here" alpine /bin/sh
+Step5: Connect second computer to overlay network
+command: docker run -itd --name dummyContainer --net "network-name-go's-here" alpine /bin/sh
 note: This is a work around to get the second computer to connect to the ovelay network.

 Step6: Copy the project folder to each computer.